hgb-bin-proteomics/CandidateVectorSearch/benchmarks.md

 | f32GPU_DM |      1000000 | 301.266  | 299.136  | 254.768  | 257.244  | 256.796  | 254.768  | 301.266  | 273.842  | 24.0922  |      8 | 1001 | 100 |

 </details>

+## System 2 - High Performance PC

+The second system we tested this on was a more powerful desktop PC with the following (more recent) hardware:
+- MB: ASUS ROG Strix B650E-I
+- CPU: AMD Ryzen 7900X [12 cores @ 4.7 GHz base/ 5.6 GHz boost]
+- RAM: Kingston 64 GB DDR5 RAM [5600 MT/s, 36 CAS]
+- GPU: ASUS Dual [Nvidia] GeForce RTX 4060 Ti OC [16 GB VRAM]*
+- SSD/HDD: Corsair MP600 Pro NH 2 TB NVMe SSD [PCIe 4.0]
+- OS: Windows 11 Pro 64-bit (, Build)

+*_Note:_ `Dual` _is part of the name, this is a single graphics card!_

+### 10 000 Candidates

+`A * B = C where A[10000, 500000] and B[500000, 1001]`

+Using a database of 10 000 peptide candidates the methods yield the following
+runtimes: